ZsofiaS/CV/README.md

 |[SpacedOut](https://github.com/ZsofiaS/Makersbnb)|A re-creation of AirBnB on an intergalactic scale using Ruby|Ruby, Sinatra, Bootstrap, PostgreSQL|Capybara, RSpec|Team|
 |[Bank Tech Test](https://github.com/ZsofiaS/Bank-tech-test)|A practice tech test, with a focus on OO design & TDD|Javascript|Jasmine|Individual|

+For more projects please see my [Github repositories](https://github.com/ZsofiaS).

 ## Skills

 #### Technical skills